ieee-eduvis/ieee-eduvis.github.io/index.md

 The workshop accepts two types of submissions:
 * **Research papers:** authors are encouraged to submit a paper of length proportional to its contribution (submissions are expected to be minimum of 2 pages to a maximum of 8 pages excluding references, intended for publication through the IEEE Xplore DL).
-Research papers must follow the formatting guidelines for [IEEE VIS TVCG Journal submissions](https://tc.computer.org/vgtc/publications/journal/).
+Research papers must follow the formatting guidelines for [VGTC Conference Style Template.](https://tc.computer.org/vgtc/publications/conference/).
 We will use the  [Precision Conference System (PCS)](https://new.precisionconference.com/) for the research paper submission and reviewing process.
 We allow both double-blind (anonymized) and single-blind (not anonymized) submissions.
 * **Activities:** practical reports that describe how an activity is conducted and how it could be reused by others and in other contexts; these activity reports will be published on the workshop website (not for publication in IEEE Xplore DL).
 Activities must follow the following [template](https://docs.google.com/document/d/1QM_YtQduTlBjA459URkbUFg9NU9V6W2aJLVT3RoEk5Y/edit?usp=sharing) and submitted via email to ieee-eduvis@googlegroups.com.